Lucky Bamboo: Water vs. Potting Soil for Optimal Health

 Advantages of Soil

-• Improved Drainage: Soil will reduce the risk of root rot by allowing extra water to drain away from the roots.
+Better Drainage: Soil will also prevent root rot by cutting out extra water away from roots.

-In case you are transferring your lucky bamboo from water into the soil, follow the steps below:
+Follow these steps in case you are moving your lucky bamboo from water to soil:

 Lucky Bamboo Care